-- Celebrity: an influencer with more than 7 million followers and an engagement rate of 1.6%.
+- Celebrity: an influencer with more than 1 million followers

-As well as being distinguished by the type of content they create, influencers can also be categorised by other characteristics, such as their status or skills:
+As well as being distinguished by the type of content they create, influencers can also be categorized by other characteristics, such as their status or skills:

 Well-known profiles who use their visibility to create communities on social networks and interact with their fans.